 Like the air rowing machine, the harder and faster you row, the greater the resistance will be.
 Each time you row, the paddles in the water tank revolve.
 The moving water drags against the paddles to create resistance.

-A water rowing machine tends to be quieter than air rowers, although you can still hear the sound of the water moving in the tank.
+A water rowing machine tends to be quieter than air rowing machines, although you can still hear the sound of the water moving in the tank.
 Many users find the “whooshing” sound of the water in the tank to be relaxing and soothing.

 These rowers require little maintenance, but because the tank needs to be filled with water, they can be very heavy and larger than most other rowers.